craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/About People/Nations/The Kingdom of Prosper/The Kingdom of Prosper.md

 ## History
 For much of the first century, "The Kingdom of Prosper", it was an idea in a young hobgoblin's head.

-In the very beginning, people made homes and farms here, and quickly the [[Notes on the Multiverse/Inner/Alaturmen - Prime/People/Nations/The Kingdom of Prosper/Local Lore/Bandit Lords]] came.
+In the very beginning, people made homes and farms here, and quickly the [[Bandit]] came.
 They ruled with force, and took over the small settlements that existed.
-They fought against the [[Game Notes/NPCs/on Alaturmen/High Power/Northeastern Hobgoblin Territories/Northeastern Hobgoblin Territories#Clans|Blood Clans]] and took land from the hobgoblins to make their own holdings larger.
+They fought against the [[Game Notes/NPCs/on Alaturmen/High Power/Northeastern Clan Leaders/Northeastern Hobgoblin Territories#Clans|Blood Clans]] and took land from the hobgoblins to make their own holdings larger.

 In [[Prime Timeline|56AF]], [[Arthur Simonson]] united these lands in a civil war that many call the [[Unification]].
 It was a war against the [[Notes on the Multiverse/Inner/Alaturmen - Prime/People/Nations/The Kingdom of Prosper/Local Lore/Bandit Lords]] that had ruled this area.
 In the end, it was a great success for the people of Prosper.
 As each holding swore fealty to their new king, they were adorned a [[Nobles of Prosper|Noble House]] name.